 Our training is underpinned by our Codes of Practice.
 Courses are accredited by City & Guilds and, for our Level 2 Certificate, by ABBE.
+Every course also includes a process of formal candidate assessment

-All training is delivered by WJA-registered training providers and WJA-approved training instructors.
+All our courses are delivered by WJA-registered examination providers and WJA-approved coach/ examiners.
 They are selected for their experience and expertise in water jetting and are regularly audited to ensure our training standards are maintained at a high level.
 The WJA also closely monitors delegate feedback, gathered at every training event.

-Our training is regularly reviewed and updated to ensure it is closely aligned with current practices and technology, latest health and safety regulations and new research.
+Our courses are is regularly reviewed and updated to ensure closely aligned with current practices and technology, latest health and safety regulations and new research.